gatsbyjs/gatsby/docs/blog/2018-10-11-rise-of-modern-web-development/index.md

 Developing for the web is _hard_.
 With millions of properties on the Internet, website developers have to create experiences that are compelling enough to engage audiences when new destinations are only a few keystrokes away.

-And while creating rich user experiences is never an easy task, standard content web development environments introduce additional challenges.
+And while creating rich user experiences is never an easy task, walled-garden CMS development environments introduce additional challenges.
 Teams are forced to work around them, but ultimately deliver less rich experiences at higher cost.

 ## Traditional CMS development presents challenges